Estheroyinloye/Customer_Data/README.md

 ## Project Title: Premium Consultancy Customer Subscription Analysis

 ### Introduction
-This is a Microsoft Excel project on attrition analysis of an imaginary organization called **Premium Consultancy**.
-The project is aimed at analysing and deriving insights to answer critical questions and help the orgnization make data driven decusions.
+This is a project where I used both Excel and SQL to analyze customer subscription data, revealing valuable insights into revenue distribution, subscription trends, and regional performance.
+The analysis provides recommendations to enhance customer retention and help the orgnization make data driven decusions.
 **_Disclaimer_**: _All datasets and reports do not represent any company, institution or country but a dummy dataset to demonstrate the cabability of Microsoft  Excel._

 ### Problem Statement